Deducteam/isabelle_dedukti/README.md

-# Isabelle/Dedukti

-Isabelle component for dedukti.
+# Isabelle component exporting Isabelle proofs to Dedukti

-Notes from Jeremy: The building and translation works only for HOL up to Complex_Main for now.
+The building and translation works only for HOL up to Complex_Main for now.

 ## Prerequisites